 She’s been quoted in the Hindu and frequently featured on the Times of India travel website.

-Whether you are looking for the best place to go for an Ayurvedic spa resort experience in Kerala or a homestay in the Western Ghats, there is plenty to help you keep dreaming that your next India escape is never faraway.
+Founded by Tony John (from Kerala) and his merry men of travel enthusiasts, Indiatravelblog is a great resource, acting primarily as a review site of accommodation, tour companies, and activities.
+Whether you are looking for the best place to go for an Ayurveda spa resort experience in Kerala or a homestay in the Western Ghats, there is plenty to help you keep dreaming that your next India escape is never faraway.

 With this couple constantly on the road with inspiring stories, we encourage you not to lose track of them.